MetroWest Regional Transit Authority: Paratransit

-Framingham Intermodal

-In 2017 MWRTA began a partnership with the MBTA and entered into a lease agreement for the Framingham Commuter Rail Station.
-MWRTA hired a full time Operations Manager and part time Security Officer for the station, added a caboose purchased from Edaville Railroad for office space, and created bus shelters for MWRTA buses to stop.
-Over the course of a few years MWRTA increased parking at the Station by 150+ spaces, added lighting and security cameras, replaced both staircases location on the platform that were in a state of disrepair, added signage and information, updated and maintained the elevators which were also in a state of disrepair, and increased security presence, creating a safer area for riders, commuters, and pedestrians.
-MWRTA also build a partnership with Greyhound to allow Greyhound buses going to and from New York to make a stop at the Intermodal Station (also known as the "Banana Lot").
-MWRTA also added bike lockers to the station, allowing commuters to park their bike in a safe, clean, and dry space when they board the train for a small monthly fee.

-MWRTA renewed the lease agreement with the MBTA in 2022 and continues to maintain the Commuter Rail Station; providing daily cleaning and oversight, snow removal in the winter, additional trash receptacles, access to multiple modes of transportation and 9 MWRTA bus routes, as well as Catch Connect service on the weekends.
+Per ADA requirements, the MWRTA provides paratransit service, which is branded as MetroWest Ride.

+Microtransit

+The MWRTA operates a microtransit service branded as Catch Connect.
+As of 2025, it is available in Wellesley, Sudbury, Hudson, Berlin, Framingham, Natick, Milford, and Hopedale, plus several destinations in other municipalities.

 History

-The birth of the MWRTA

 In 2006, an Economic Stimulus Bill passed in the Commonwealth of Massachusetts included legislation pushed by Karen Spilka and other MetroWest area legislators.
 The legislation opened the possibility of a new Regional Transit Authority to be formed in the MetroWest region.
 The legislation states that any community providing an annual assessment to the Massachusetts Bay Transportation Authority (MBTA) but not served directly by the MBTA may form their own Regional Transit Authority (RTA) using that funding instead.

 Under the advisement of the legislation, the MWRTA was created in Framingham with the neighboring communities of Holliston, Hopkinton, Natick, Ashland, and Wayland.
 At the time, Framingham had its own community bus system called The LIFT (Local Inter Framingham Transit).The newly formed MWRTA was based on The LIFT.
 With this system, the communities of the MWRTA would have a basis for their new RTA.

-Natick neighborhood bus system

-As part of the growth of the MWRTA and due to Natick joining the system, Natick's own Neighborhood Bus system was incorporated into the MWRTA in the summer of 2008.
-Rates rose from $1 to $1.50 for adults with the rate hike justified as allowing residents of Natick to move anywhere in the system, as far out as Marlborough.
-The incorporation of this system created a link of service from Natick to Marlborough across two routes spanning more than 25 miles combined.